 On top of that, the cost of the virtual machine equates to the cost of all its capacities.
 So you can use the virtual machine not only for generating reports, but also for deploying the database and other things.

 Perhaps you think that SQL Reporting involves a much higher SLA than a virtual machine.
 In this case, that is not necessarily true.
-According to the Windows Azure Service Level Agreements, the SLA for SQL Reporting amounts to 99.9%.
+According to the Microsoft Azure Service Level Agreements, the SLA for SQL Reporting amounts to 99.9%.

 Yes, a common virtual machine has the same SLA, however, you can configure 2 virtual machines and combine them into an availability set.
 Thus, you will get an SLA equal to 99.95%.